nsh2207/demo2/README.md

 # This is second demo
-## tHis is being built from the local pc now
+## tHis is being built from the local pc now and this is being changed in feature-1 branch now